marcellin-d/uv-quickstart-guide/README.md

 uv init
 ```

-This will generate a `pyproject.toml` file — a clean and organized configuration that includes:
+This will generate a `pyproject.toml` file that includes:

 - Project metadata
 - Dependencies
 - Python version

-By default, UV might select an older Python version (e.g., 3.8), but you can easily update it (see below 👇).
+You can then edit or sync your environment as needed.

 ---

 ## 📦 Adding Dependencies

-Adding packages is seamless:
+Adding packages is effortless:

 ```bash
 uv add typer
 ```

-You’ll immediately see `typer` listed under your dependencies in the `pyproject.toml` file.

-To add **development dependencies**, just use the `--dev` flag:
+To add development dependencies, use the `--dev` flag:

 ```bash
 uv add pytest --dev